igorbenav/vector-db-project/README.md

 Here are the explanations behind some of the technical decisions:

-- We're using Sentence Transformers to be able to just clone and immediately test the implementation locally with no need for external api keys.
+- **Embedding Model Choice**: We're using Sentence Transformers to be able to just clone and immediately test the implementation locally with no need for external API keys.
+The `all-mpnet-base-v2` model provides high-quality 768-dimensional embeddings suitable for semantic search.

+- **In-Memory Vector Indexing**: For this take-home implementation, vector indexes are stored in memory for simplicity and to demonstrate custom algorithm implementations. **In production, this would be replaced with a persistent vector database solution** such as:
+    - **pgvector**: PostgreSQL extension for vector operations (recommended since we're already using PostgreSQL)
+    - **Dedicated vector databases**: Pinecone, Weaviate, Qdrant, or Milvus
+    - **Cloud solutions**: AWS OpenSearch, Azure Cognitive Search, or Google Vertex AI Vector Search

+    The current approach serves the take-home requirements but would face limitations in production (memory usage, index rebuilding on restart, horizontal scaling).

-- The system handles concurrent operations through a multi-layered approach that prevents race conditions while maintaining high performance.
+- **Concurrency Control**: The system handles concurrent operations through a multi-layered approach that prevents race conditions while maintaining high performance.
 Each library has its own async lock to ensure index modifications are atomic, while database transactions provide ACID guarantees.
 In a production setting I would probably use Copy on Read, but this is enough for this proof of concept.

-- Document processing happens asynchronously to prevent blocking the user interface.
+- **Asynchronous Processing**: Document processing happens asynchronously to prevent blocking the user interface.
 When users upload documents, they receive immediate feedback while chunking, embedding, and indexing happen in the background with real-time status updates.

-- We used HTMX for the UI since it's simple and functional.
+- **UI Technology**: We used HTMX for the UI since it's simple and functional for demonstrating the API capabilities.

 ### How to Run